mjibson/mjibson.github.io/src/posts/piano-pieces.md

 ---
-title: "Great Piano Pieces"
+title: Great Piano Pieces
 date: 2012-12-20
-slug: "piano-pieces"
+tags:
+  - posts
+layout: layouts/post.njk
 ---

 I have compiled some of my [favorite piano recordings](http://open.spotify.com/user/128346620/playlist/65QbOiGs3DuWa5I6a9MjXI) on spotify.
 (Sorry rdio folks, I tried to make an equivalent playlist, but rdio doesn't have some of the recordings I wanted and I couldn't find suitable replacements.)
 Below are some short program notes.